Jessica Sawyer Horne

 As a licensed therapist serving North and South Carolina, I specialize in supporting individuals navigating complex emotional landscapes.
 My practice centers on empowering clients through challenges related to stress, anxiety, trauma, self-esteem, and interpersonal dynamics.
 I bring a deeply compassionate approach to working with LGBTQ+ individuals, young adults, and those experiencing social anxiety, relationship difficulties, and personal growth transitions.
 My therapeutic style emphasizes creating a safe, affirming space where clients can explore their experiences, heal past wounds, and deepen their self-understanding.
 I'm particularly passionate about supporting individuals working through issues of identity, discrimination, attachment, and personal transformation.
 Drawing from evidence-based practices, I help clients build resilience, improve communication, and cultivate self-love.
 Whether you're dealing with panic attacks, relationship challenges, or seeking to understand your life's purpose, I'm committed to walking alongside you with respect, understanding, and genuine care.

-I am a licensed clinical psychologist in South Carolina, with 40+ years of professional work experience.
-I was an Associate Professor of Clinical Psychiatry at the University of Chicago, prior to opening my clinical practice in SC.
-I have helped many clients learn skills for managing stress, anxiety, relationship issues, trauma, abuse, and coping with loss.
-I also have experience working with depression and several therapy modalities.
+I am licensed in South Carolina with 6 years of professional work experience.
+I have experience in helping clients with stress, anxiety, trauma, abuse, coping with grief, coping with loss, motivation, self esteem, & confidence.
+I also have experience working with depression.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 Find a Therapist Near You in Liberty , South Carolina